 Should You Take on a Home Improvement Loan?

 The phrase ‘second mortgage’ has a pejorative context for most people when they hear about a friend or neighbor that has pursued one.
-Conversation usually centers on financial hardship, desperation or other less-than-desired motives for taking out a second mortgage on a property.
+The conversation usually centers on financial hardship or other less-than-desired motives for taking out a second mortgage on a property.
 However, that is certainly not the reality and, if used correctly, a second mortgage (better known as a home equity loan) can result in the fruition of home improvement desires.

 The Home Improvement Rub

 Home improvement enters the fray by presenting a second option for financing these specific types of projects.
 Improving an asset being used to secure a loan with the loan money is seen as a favorable situation for a lender.
 Not only do they get the security of knowing there is equity to fall back on, but they also get the knowledge that that asset may rise in value due to improvement efforts, making the loan an even smaller risk.

 This home improvement aspect also opens up a new type of real estate financing that is simply known as a line of credit.
 Lines of credit are common, credit cards being the best example, but that credit is extended based solely on your ability to pay and credit history.
 A line of credit on your home is taken out based on the equity in your property.
 Just as a home equity loan puts your equity on the line, a home equity line of credit does as well.

 What does this all mean?
 Well, it means that the money to improve your home already exists within the home itself.
 If you have built up a substantial amount of equity in your property and are looking to improve it, you can use that very equity to do so.
 You get better financing options, the ability to use a line of credit to borrow just as much money as you need, and the prospect of having a more valuable home at the end of the day, which then raises your equity.